The Curriculum at the Federation of Liss Infant and Junior Schools

-We would like children to leave our school equipped with skills for life.
+We would like all of our children to be curious, resilient, well-prepared for the next stage of their education and leave our schools equipped with skills for life.

 The National Curriculum

-All children in our school follow the National Curriculum programme of study.
-The National Curriculum is divided into core and foundation subjects.
+All children in our school follow the National Curriculum programme of study, which offers a broad and balanced curriculum that:

 The core subjects are: English, Mathematics and Science

-The foundation subjects are: Computing, Religious Education, Design Technology, History, Geography, Art, Music, Physical Education and French.
+The foundation subjects are: Art, Computing, Design and Technology, Geography, History, Music, PE and French (KS2).